 Evans’ distinguished awards and honors include a Golden Globe for "Best Motion Picture/Drama” for Chinatown in 1974; the David di Donatello for Best Foreign Film for Marathon Man in 1977; a Producers Guild of America (PGA) Hall of Fame - Motion Pictures award for Chinatown in 2000; the David O. Selznick Achievement Award in Theatrical Motion Pictures presented by the Producers Guild of America (PGA) in 2003, and more.
 Evans died on October 26, 2019 at the age of 89 in Beverly Hills.

 Auction highlights, many of which were in Evans’ Woodland estate and appeared in the 2002 film, The Kid Stays in the Picture.
-Included in his collection of fine art photography and paintings is Pierre-August Renoir’s (circa 1910) oil on canvas of a “Female Nude with Raised Arm”, as well as works by Pierre-Paul Prud’hon, Helmut Newton, Guercino (Giovanni Francesco Barbieri), Bernard Buffet, Duilio Barnabe, and more.
+Included in his collection of fine art photography and paintings is a “Female Nude with Raised Arm” in the manner of Renoir, as well as works by Pierre-Paul Prud’hon, Helmut Newton, Guercino (Giovanni Francesco Barbieri), Bernard Buffet, Duilio Barnabe, and more.

 Also featured is Evans’ vast collection of fine furniture and decorative items as well as artifacts from his legendary career including a Hollywood Walk of Fame Plaque, his 1974 Golden Globe for Chinatown which he won for "Best Motion Picture/Drama”, his early draft annotated script of The Godfather, his brass “name” that hung on his Paramount Studios’ office door, and much, much more.